api3dao/signed-api/packages/data-pusher/README.md

 2. `cp secrets.example.env secrets.env` - To copy the secrets.env needed for the configuration.
 This file is also ignored by git.
 3. Set the `NODARY_API_KEY` inside the secrets file.
+4. `cp .env.example .env` - To copy the example environment variables.
+Optionally change the defaults.
-4. `pnpm run dev` - To run the pusher.
+5. `pnpm run dev` - To run the pusher.
 This step assumes already running signed API as specified in the `pusher.json` configuration.

 ## Docker